oma219/docprof-experiments/README.md

 - This experiment uses real nanopore mock community reads, we split the reads into seperate classes, and attempt to classify using both SPUMONI 2 and the document array profiles.

+### Experiment 5: Assess read classification of on any general dataset :rotating_light: (Used in Paper) :rotating_light:

+- This experiment is a general experiment that simulates reads from different datasets and performs classification using SPUMONI 2 and the document array profiles.

+### Experiment 6: Assess strain-level classification based on real mock community reads :rotating_light: (Used in Paper) :rotating_light:

+- This experiment takes the real nanopore reads from a dataset, and performs strain-level classificaton for each bacterial species.

+### Experiment 7: Computes sequence homology across different datasets using ANI :rotating_light: (Used in Paper) :rotating_light:

+- Takes in a dataset, computes all-pairs ANI values across datasets and summarize in csv file